Table of Contents[Hide][Show]

 Sustainability refers to the ability of the resources to last for a long time, so that even future generation can benefit from them.
 These can include natural assets such as land, air, and water.

-All-natural beauty products are sustainable because they are using chemicals that won’t harm the environment if you decide to throw them away.
+All-natural beauty products are sustainable because they are using chemicals that won’t harm the environment.
 The manufacturing process may also not be producing toxic fumes or wastes that pollute the waters or the air.

 They may be sustainable since manufacturing these products may not require land conversions.
 Instead, creators may develop the products from their existing resources, such as their home.